 Best time to visit Scotland and Ireland

 June through August marks the peak tourism season in both Scotland and Ireland, with warmer days and more hours of sunlight.
-Sunset is as late as 10 p.m. around the summer solstice, giving you plenty of time to explore.
-Nonetheless, you’ll also encounter more crowds during this time of year and higher prices for flights and accommodations.
+For example, Sunset is as late as 10 p.m. around the summer solstice!
+Nonetheless, expect more crowds and higher prices for flights and accommodations.

-The tourism seasons in Scotland and Ireland begin around Easter each year and end around October.
+The tourism seasons in Scotland and Ireland run from approximately Easter to October each year.
 With this in mind, shoulder season provides the ideal combination of fewer visitors with ideal weather.
-In our opinion, the best time to visit Scotland or Ireland is in April, May, September, or October.
+In my opinion, the best time to visit Scotland or Ireland is in April, May, September, or October.

 However, you’ll want to consider local holidays when choosing your dates.
 For example, schools in both countries have two weeks of spring break around Easter.
 Moreover, don’t forget about Saint Patrick’s Day if you plan a trip to Ireland in early spring!